rose-collectionservices/collection-services-manual/07-RESTRICTION AND SEPARATION/readme.md

 Additional guidance on preservation practices and workflows is available [here](https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Preservation?csf=1&web=1&e=Pz6qtE).

-### 7.1.4 Protection of Privacy (MSS and EUA)
+## 7.3 Protection of Privacy in MSS and EUA collections

-Manuscript collections contain the traces of an individual’s life, which can include documenting very public accomplishments, as well as very personal relationships and life events.
-While restricted information or document types should be identified at the time of acquisition and outlined in the deed of gift or sale, there are cases when Rose Library accessioning or processing staff may identify confidential material in the course of working with a collection.
+Collections contain the traces of an individual’s life, which can include documenting very public accomplishments, as well as very personal relationships and life events.
+While restricted information or document types should be identified at the time of acquisition and outlined in the deed of gift or sale (or EUA transfer form), there are cases when Rose Library processing staff may identify confidential material in the course of working with a collection.
 There are important legal and ethical distinctions between information that is considered confidential, and that which may be private or sensitive.

 | ﻿Confidential vs. Private |                                                                                                                                                                                                                                                                                                                                         |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|